 Courtesy Peacock Boutique

 At the Copenhagen Fashion Summit earlier this year, designer Stella McCartney delivered a decisive call to action to the fashion community.
 “We have to have this conversation and we have to be held accountable,” she noted in an online statement, in reference to finding viable solutions to sustainability in the business of fashion.
 Enter consignment clothing.
-Calgary has a plethora of consignment stores, each with their own focus and range of items - and they're waiting to be discovered for those who have yet to make a foray into this market.
+Calgary has a plethora of ethical shopping consignment stores, each with their own focus and range of items - and they're waiting to be discovered for those who have yet to make a foray into this market.

 Why shop consignment?